Walk ‘n’ roll through the Garden of the Gods in Colorado

 From the visitor center, a tunnel under the busy road led us to the walking paths.

-Parkinson’s tip
+Parkinson’s hiking tip

 You can see and touch most of the formations close up.